vijayg10/testing-sdk-scheme-adapter/scheme-adapter-and-local-k8s/doc.md

 }'
 ```

-You should get a response with COMMITED status.
+You should get a response with COMPLETED currentState.